tweag/clodl/README.md

 [![Build status in Darwin](https://circleci.com/gh/tweag/clodl/tree/master.svg?style=svg)](https://circleci.com/gh/tweag/clodl/tree/master)

 `clodl` computes the *closure* of a shared object.
-That is, given a shared library, it returns a single self-contained file packing all dependencies.
+That is, given an executable or shared library, it returns a single self-contained file packing all dependencies.
 Think of the result as a poor man's container image.
 Compared to containers:

 * closures **do not** provide isolation (e.g. separate process, network, filesystem namespaces),